ashishmgupta/blog/site/O365SecurityImplementation/docs/DisableBasicAuth.md

 ### Basic/Legacy/Protocols/Authentication???? :-$
 Sometimes, It gets very confusing when terms like "basic" and "legacy" are used for both protocols and auth. <br>
 Therefore, It is very important to understand the difference between the messaging protocols vs the authentication mechanism. <br>
-The authentication mechanism is a part of messaging protocol which is also deals with how the messages would be exchanged between client and the server after authentication. <br>
+The authentication mechanism is a part of messaging protocol which also deals with how the messages would be exchanged between the client and the server after authentication. <br>

-Lets look at the IMAP4 protocol. <br>
+Let's look at the IMAP4 protocol. <br>
 <a href="https://datatracker.ietf.org/doc/html/rfc3501">https://datatracker.ietf.org/doc/html/rfc3501</a><br>
 <img src="../../../images/o365security/disable-basic-auth-10.png"></img><br>